View Contact Info

 The Town of Melbourne Beach website is undergoing modifications to provide enhanced access to documents for disabled individuals who are visually impaired and to comply with the requirements of the Americans with Disabilities Act (ADA) to make reasonable accommodations.
 While these modifications are being made many documents have been removed.
 If you would like to obtain a document not currently provided on the website, please contact our Town Clerk at (321) 724-5860 or firstname.lastname@example.org.
 Thank you for your patience and understanding as we implement these changes.

-The Town of Melbourne Beach History Center Board meets on the 1st Thursday of each month at 5:30 pm at the Old Town Hall at 2373 Oak Street (near A1A), Melbourne Beach, FL 32951.
+The Town of Melbourne Beach Environmental Advisory Board meets the 4th Wednesday of each month at 7:00 pm in the Masny Room at 507 Ocean Ave, Melbourne Beach, FL 32951.
 Residents and public are welcome.
-The Old Town Hall History Center is open Saturdays from 11 am - 3 pm.
-Find directions HERE.

 About the Board